Skip to main content

 How Does the HPG Axis Recover after Discontinuation of Therapy?

-The recovery of the HPG axis after discontinuing long-term is a complex process that varies significantly among individuals.
+The recovery of the HPG axis after discontinuing long-term hormone therapy is a complex process that varies significantly among individuals.
 The duration and dosage of the therapy, as well as the individual’s baseline endocrine function, all play a role.
 For some, the HPG axis can recover relatively quickly, with endogenous hormone production returning to pre-treatment levels within a few months.
 For others, the recovery process can be much slower, and in some cases, incomplete.

 Protocols designed to stimulate the HPG axis, such as those using Clomiphene Citrate or Tamoxifen (Selective Estrogen Receptor Modulators or SERMs), are sometimes employed to facilitate this recovery process.
 These medications work by blocking estrogen’s negative feedback at the hypothalamus, thereby stimulating the release of GnRH, LH, and FSH.
 This can help to “jump-start” the body’s own hormone production machinery.